stoermelder/vcvrack-packone/docs/Arena.md

 ![ARENA motion sequencing](./Arena-motion1.gif)

-Additionally there are some predefined motion paths that can be scaled in x/y-directions and can be parameterized if available, like cirlces, saws or spirals.
+Additionally there are some predefined motion paths that can be scaled in x/y-directions and can be parameterized if available, like circles, saws or spirals.
 A random path can also be generated.

 ![ARENA motion presets](./Arena-motion2.gif)